I. DRUG AND ALCOHOL POLICY STATEMENT

 Kean University is committed to maintaining an environment that is free from substance abuse.
 That commitment involves both preventive measures through educational means as well as treatment for existing problems through on-campus counseling and off-campus referrals.

-- Availability of free, anonymous, individualized screenings for alcohol and marijuana.
+- Availability of free, anonymous, online self-assessment for alcohol and marijuana.

-- Workshops and seminars related to alcohol and drug use.
+- Workshops and seminars related to alcohol and drug information.

 - Alcohol, Tobacco, and Other Drug Task Force (AToD).

-B. On-Cam pus Services Training of resident students and staff
+On-Cam pus Services Training of Resident Students and Staff

 Students are encouraged to seek help for problems with alcohol and substance abuse.
 The Kean Counseling Center provides the following services: